xxpizzaxx/pizza-auth-3/docs/webapp.md

 ## GET /
 show landing page, swap based on if the user's signed in or not

+## GET /signup
+start the signup process, redirect to CREST with the code of register

+### GET /signup/confirm
+show summary of their selected CREST character, their expected account status, and boxes for email/password

+### POST /signup/confirm
+create account

 ## GET /services
 list of services that are linked to this